plancksecurity/planck-proxy/README.md

 ### Decryption

-When the planck Proxy is provided an encrypted message and set to the mode `decrypt`, it will decrypt the message given the following conditions.
+When the planck security hub is provided an encrypted message and set to the mode `decrypt`, it will decrypt the message given the following conditions.

-- The extra key has been properly imported and configured (see "usage and settings")
+*   The extra key has been properly imported and configured (see "usage and settings")
-- The message has been encrypted with the extra key
+*   The message has been encrypted with the extra key

-If the message meets those requirements or if the original message is unencrypted it will be processed into the `work_dir/<recipient>/<sender>/`folder
+If the message meets those requirements or if the original message is unencrypted it will be processed into the `work_dir/<recipient>/<sender>/` folder

 Once the message is processed it will be ran through the `scan_pipes`commands.
 If all the commands finish successfully with a 0 exit code, then the message will be sent out using the provided SMTP configuration.
+And exported into the `export` folder

 If any of the `scan_pipes` fail, the message will be re-queued on postfix, a warining email will be sent to the address in `admin_addr`setting and another one will be sent back to the email sender.

-## Installation
+## Building

-The planck proxy can be installed as a command line command with pip from the tarball or wheel file.

-`pip install path/to/planck-proxy-X.Y.Z-py3-none-any.whl` or `pip install path/to/planck-proxy-X.Y.Z.tar.gz`

-### Development mode

-The package can be installed for development mode with the editable flag.

-`pip install -e .`
+This software can be either delivered as a standalone Docker image or as a python package.

-### Building
+### Building the Python package

 Distribution files can be built with the standard build command, using the settings on `pyproject.toml`: